Teleos Systems Listed by thegentlemen Ransomware Group

 teleosvet.co.uk Teleos Systems Limited is a UK-based software company founded on 14 November 1997, headquartered in St. Neots, Cambridgeshire, and is the largest independent supplier of Veterinary Practice Management Systems (VPMS) in the UK and Ireland.
 The company has been developing and supporting its flagship veterinary management software for over 20 years, serving small independent practices as well as large multi-site veterinary groups.

 Public reporting indicates that Teleos Systems Limited, founded in 1997 and based in St. Neots, Cambridgeshire, is the largest independent supplier of Veterinary Practice Management Systems in the UK and Ireland.
 The internal files taken include data handled by the company’s flagship software, which has been used for more than 20 years by both small independent practices and large multi-site veterinary groups.
-The listing on thegentlemen’s leak site confirms that exfiltration occurred, although the precise volume and sensitivity of the stolen data have not been publicly detailed.
+The listing on thegentlemen’s leak site states that exfiltration occurred, although the precise volume and sensitivity of the stolen data have not been publicly detailed.
 No ransom payment status or negotiation timeline has been disclosed in available reporting.

 Why This Matters for You and Your Family